wfailla/un-orchestrator/virtualizer/README.md

 The Virtualizer is an intermediate module sit between the un-orchestrator and the upper layers of the Unify architecture.
 It operates as follows:
-  * receives commands from the upper layer orchestrator based on the virtualizer library defined by WP3;
+  * receives commands from the upper layers of the Unify architecture based on the virtualizer library defined by WP3;
   * converts those command in the formalism natively supported by the un-orchestrator (described in [../orchestrator/README_NF-FG.md](../orchestrator/README_NF-FG.md));